mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 :ref:`Listing 2.1 <scheme_template>` contains a template for a CCPP-compliant scheme, which includes the *_run* subroutine for an example *scheme_template* scheme.
-Each ``.F`` or ``.F90`` file that contains an entry point(s) for CCPP scheme(s) must be accompanied by a .meta file in the same directory as described in :numref:`Section %s <MetadataRules>`
+Each ``.F`` or ``.F90`` file that contains one or more entry point for a CCPP scheme must be accompanied by a .meta file in the same directory as described in :numref:`Section %s <MetadataRules>`

 .. _scheme_template: